-Patti is president of Solis Strategies, a strategic communications firm, and co-founded Vendor Assistance Program, LLC (VAP), a financial services firm that works with state and local governments.
-She serves as a political commentator on CNN.
+Patti Solis Doyle is a Partner at The Brunswick Group, a global strategic advisory firm focused on critical issues at the center of business, politics and society.
+She is a political commentator on CNN.
 She also works with Hispanic service organizations and student organizations across the U.S. Hispanic Business magazine named Patti one of America’s “100 Most Influential Hispanics.”
 She has also received Hispanic magazine’s Latinas of Excellence Award and Siempre Mujer magazine’s Siempre Inspiran Award.